 The COVID-19 pandemic and the aftermath of the pandemic globally had impacted the group's business due to travel restrictions and social distancing measures implemented.
-The economic uncertainties have also created uncertainties relating to the valuation of assets (including valuation of investment properties) (see Note 3).
+In view of current situation arising from the pandemic, market sentiments may continue to change post the valuation of assets (including valuation of investment properties) performed as at 31 December 2021 (see Note 3).

-The consolidated financial statements of the group and statement of financial position and statement of changes in equity of the company for the year ended 31 December 2020 were authorised for issue by the Board of Directors on 25 March 2021.
+The consolidated financial statements of the group and statement of financial position and statement of changes in equity of the company for the year ended 31 December 2021 were authorised for issue by the Board of Directors on 28 March 2022.